 bttr, better, best!

 Strong writing means not rushing into writing — and not stopping after the first draft.
-It’s a lesson your second grader is likely to learn through experience this year.
 Don’t be surprised to see your child spending more time on a single piece of writing — prewriting, creating a first draft, revising, and editing.

 Writing begins with learning.
 Collectively called prewriting, this first step involves reading and processing new information and ideas, taking notes, organizing their thoughts, discussing what they’ve learned, and, often, rereading and looking for additional sources.
 Once a first draft is turned in, the teacher or other students will go over it with your child.
 They may ask questions about the work to elicit details or facts that could be added or clarified, prompt your child to find more information, make sure your child’s word choices convey what she means, make sure there’s an introduction and a conclusion, and help organize the order of events in the story.
 Using all these questions and suggestions as guidance, your child will do a revision — adding, reordering, and refining the draft.

 After one or more revisions, the teacher will likely help your child with the final edit — focusing on spelling and grammar, capitalizing proper nouns, making sure nouns and verbs are in agreement, and checking that periods and question marks are used correctly.
 These steps — prewriting, doing a first draft, revising one or more drafts, and editing the final piece — help second graders learn that gathering and recalling information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar and presentation are all essential to the writing process.